xor-ranavikrant/Readme/Ignite Lab.md

 ![Twitter_Sentiment_Score_Pred_Custom_ML_Model](media/images/image2202.png)

-*Running this script will generate the ML model ID.*
+> **Note: DO NOT** run this script.

-> **Note:** This image is for informational purposes only.
-Due to time constraints, we will not run this notebook in the lab session.
+> This image is for informational purposes only.
+> Due to time constraints, we will not run this notebook in the lab session.

+*Running this script will generate a ML model ID.
+This Model ID is used by the Delta Live Pipeline that we will create in the next task to perform ML operations on Twitter data.*

 #### Task 2.3: Create a Delta Live Table pipeline

-In this task, you will learn to create a Delta Live Table pipeline.
+In this task, you will create a Delta Live Table pipeline.

-*Azure Databricks Delta Live Tables (often referred to as DLT) is the choice of compute engine for code-first transformation.
-Once the data is curated, purpose-built engines can be further utilized, enabling a single source of data accessible by each engine/compute head.*
+*Delta Live Tables (DLT) makes it easy to build and manage reliable data pipelines that deliver high-quality data on Delta Lake.
+DLT helps data engineering teams simplify ETL development and management with declarative pipeline development, automatic data testing, and deep visibility for monitoring and recovery.*

-1. At the left, select the **Workflows** icon (the last icon).
+1. At the left, select the **Workflows** icon.

 ![Select Workflows](media/images/image2301.png)